CompPhysics/MachineLearning/README.md

 ## Textbooks

 _Recommended textbooks_:
+- Christopher M. Bishop, Pattern Recognition and Machine Learning, Springer, https://www.springer.com/gp/book/9780387310732.
+This is the main textbook and this course covers chapters 1-7, 11 and 12.
-- Trevor Hastie, Robert Tibshirani, Jerome H. Friedman, The Elements of Statistical Learning, Springer, https://www.springer.com/gp/book/9780387848570
+- Trevor Hastie, Robert Tibshirani, Jerome H. Friedman, The Elements of Statistical Learning, Springer, https://www.springer.com/gp/book/9780387848570.
+This is a well-known text and serves as additional text.
-- Aurelien Geron, Hands‑On Machine Learning with Scikit‑Learn and TensorFlow, O'Reilly, https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/
+- Aurelien Geron, Hands‑On Machine Learning with Scikit‑Learn and TensorFlow, O'Reilly, https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/.
+This text is very useful since it contains many code examples.

+The books by Bishop and Hastie et al. can be downloaded for free if you access the university library via an IP number of your home university.